IanHGray/confirmation_hearing_analysis/README.md

 If you have any thoughts or ideas, please email me at gray.ian.hunter@gmail.com.

 Kudos to the RSI team for putting this data together!

+(Note: If you're having trouble viewing the Jupyter notebooks, try copying and pasting the notebook link into this webdsite: https://nbviewer.jupyter.org)